KingDuckZ/vectorwrapper/README.md

 ## Limitations ##
 * 4D vectors are not currently supported
 * Read-only vectors are not supported (not sure if such a thing is really needed)
+* I haven't profiled this code yet (please be patient), but while I don't want it to slow your program down, I know it won't be comparable to any super optimized vector library.
+This is not a vector library to begin with.
+Supporting SSE would be nice, but there is no guarantee the wrapped type has been created with SSE and optimizations in mind.
+Writing functions for both cases (SIMD-ready structures and scalar structures) would essentially require implementing every function twice.
+I think it's just a better idea to take an already made vector library and use vectorwrapper as it was intended - to wrap the vector classes that come from that library.